Piyush220803/React-JS/Scrimba React/notesQuiz.md

 4. What does "immutable" mean?
 Are props immutable?
 Is state immutable?
    Unchanging.
 Props are immutable.
 State is mutable.

+**array.map()**

+1. What does the `.map()` array method do?
+   Returns a new array.
+Whatever gets returned from the callback function provided is placed at the same index in the new array.
+   Usually we take the items from the original array and modify them in some way.

+2. What do we usually use `.map()` for in React?
+   Convert an array of raw data into an array of JSX elements that can be displayed on the page.

+3. Why is using `.map()` better than just creating the components manually by typing them out?
+   It makes our code more "self-sustaining" - not requiring additional changes whenever the data changes.

 **useState - Changing state with a callback function**

 Note: if you ever need the old value of state